FelixPetriconi/sean-parent.github.io/better-code/05-concurrency.md

 As long as one thread has exclusive access to the object all other threads have to wait until they get the access right.

-This is a horrible horrible way to think about threading.
+This is a horrible way to think about threading.
 The goal has to be to minimize waiting at all costs.
-David Butenhof, one of the POSIX implementors, coined the phrase that mutex should be better named bottleneck, because of the property of slowing down an application[^butenhof]
+David Butenhof, one of the POSIX implementors, coined the phrase that mutex should be better named bottleneck, because of the property of slowing down an application[^butenhof].

 In the following, let's take a look at a traditional piece of code: